Firebird Documentation IndexFirebird 2.1 Language Ref. UpdateNotes → Character set NONE data accepted “as is”

 Firebird 1.5.1 has improved the way character set NONE data are moved to and from fields or variables with another character set, resulting in fewer transliteration errors.

 In Firebird 1.5.0, from a client connected with character set NONE, you could read data in two incompatible character sets – such as SJIS (Japanese) and WIN1251 (Russian) – even though you could not read one of those character sets while connected from a client with the other character set.
-Data would be received “as is” and be stored without raising an exception.
+Data would be received as is and be stored without raising an exception.

-However, from this character set NONE client connection, an attempt to update any Russian or Japanese data columns using either parameterized queries or literal strings without introducer syntax would fail with transliteration errors; and subsequent queries on the stored “NONE” data would similarly fail.
+However, from this character set NONE client connection, an attempt to update any Russian or Japanese data columns using either parameterized queries or literal strings without introducer syntax would fail with transliteration errors; and subsequent queries on the stored NONE data would similarly fail.

 In Firebird 1.5.1, both problems have been circumvented.
-Data received from the client in character set NONE are still stored “as is” but what is stored is an exact, binary copy of the received string.
+Data received from the client in character set NONE are still stored as is but what is stored is an exact, binary copy of the received string.
 In the reverse case, when stored data are read into this client from columns with specific character sets, there will be no transliteration error.
 When the connection character set is NONE, no attempt is made in either case to resolve the string to well-formed characters, so neither the write nor the read will throw a transliteration error.

 This opens the possibility for working with data from multiple character sets in a single database, as long as the connection character set is NONE.
 The client has full responsibility for submitting strings in the appropriate character set and converting strings returned by the engine, as needed.